TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Judge Model Validation

-To evaluate the reliability of the selected judge LLM from HarmBench across different benchmarks, we conduct a cross-dataset validation on AdvBench, StrongREJECT, and JailbreakBench.
-Specifically, for each dataset, we randomly sample 100 harmful targets along with their corresponding target LLM responses.
+To evaluate the reliability of the selected judge model from HarmBench across different benchmarks, we conduct a cross-dataset validation on AdvBench, StrongREJECT, and JailbreakBench.
+Specifically, for each dataset, we randomly sample 100 harmful prompts along with their corresponding victim model responses.
 Following~\citet{ren2024derail}, we employ GPT-4o~\cite{achiam2023gpt} to score each response on a 1–5 scale, where a score of 5 indicates a successful attack.
-For each candidate judge LLM, we then compute the agreement rate with GPT-4o under different threshold.
+For each candidate judge model, we then compute the agreement rate with GPT-4o under different thresholds.

-As shown in Table~\ref{table:judge_llm_cross}, the judge LLM from HarmBench with a threshold $S=0.9$ achieves the highest consistency with GPT-4o on AdvBench, StrongREJECT, and JailbreakBench.
-This result indicates that the judge LLM from HarmBench is reliable and consistent when applied to multiple datasets, validating its suitability as a cross-benchmark evaluator for harmful behavior.
-Llama-Guard-3 and Qwen3Guard exhibit notably lower agreement with GPT-4o, likely because their judgments focus solely on detecting harmful content in the output, without assessing its relevance to the target harmful behavior.
+As shown in Table~\ref{table:judge_llm_cross}, the judge model from HarmBench with a threshold $S=0.9$ achieves the highest consistency with GPT-4o on AdvBench, StrongREJECT, and JailbreakBench.
+This result indicates that the judge model from HarmBench is reliable and consistent when applied to multiple datasets, validating its suitability as a cross-benchmark evaluator for harmful behavior.
+Llama-Guard-3~\cite{grattafiori2024llama3herdmodels} and Qwen3Guard~\cite{zhao2025qwen3guardtechnicalreport} exhibit notably lower agreement with GPT-4o, likely because their judgments focus solely on detecting harmful content in the response, without assessing its consistency with the target harmful behavior.

+To further validate the reliability of our chosen judge model, we additionally report the evaluation results using multiple state-of-the-art judge models for jailbreak assessment, including Qwen3Guard (strict mode)~\cite{zhao2025qwen3guardtechnicalreport}, GPT-5.1~\cite{singh2025openaigpt5card}, and Gemini-3-Pro~\cite{googleGeminiDocs}.
+As shown in Table~\ref{table:multi_judge_model}, all reward models consistently indicate a high ASR for our approach.
+Moreover, the relative ranking of the methods (ActorAttack < MTSA < X-Teaming < Ours) remains largely consistent across all four models, further supporting the reliability of our chosen judge model and suggesting that the improvements stem from genuine jailbreaking capability rather than exploiting the biases in the judge model.